Medically reviewed by Drugs.com. Last updated on Feb 1, 2022.

 Orbactiv Dosage and Administration

-The recommended dosing for Orbactiv is a single 1200 mg dose administered by intravenous infusion over 3 hours in patients 18 years and older.
+The recommended dosage of Orbactiv is 1,200 mg administered as a single dose by intravenous infusion over 3 hours in patients 18 years and older [see Warnings and Precautions (5.3)].

 Preparation of Orbactiv for Intravenous Infusion